smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Menus and Keyboards/index.md

 !@

 #### Presenting the Menu with a Mode
 Finally, you will present the menu.
 When you do so, you must choose a `mode` to present it in.
-If you have no `vrCommands` on the choice cell you should choose `.manualOnly`.
-If `vrCommands` are available, you may choose `.voiceRecognitionOnly` or `.both`.
+If you have no `vrCommands` on the choice cell you should choose `manualOnly`.
+If `vrCommands` are available, you may choose `voiceRecognitionOnly` or `both`.

 You may want to choose this based on the trigger source leading to the menu being presented.
-For example, if the menu was presented via the user touching the screen, you may want to use a `mode` of `.manualOnly` or `.both`, but if the menu was presented via the user speaking a voice command, you may want to use a `mode` of `.voiceRecognitionOnly` or `.both`.
+For example, if the menu was presented via the user touching the screen, you may want to use a `mode` of `manualOnly` or `both`, but if the menu was presented via the user speaking a voice command, you may want to use a `mode` of `voiceRecognitionOnly` or `both`.

-It may seem that the answer is to always use `.both`.
-However, remember that you must provide `vrCommand`s on all cells to use `.both`, which is exponentially slower than not providing `vrCommand`s (this is especially relevant for large menus, but less important for smaller ones).
-Also, some head units may not provide a good user experience for `.both`.
+It may seem that the answer is to always use `both`.
+However, remember that you must provide `vrCommand`s on all cells to use `both`, which is exponentially slower than not providing `vrCommand`s (this is especially relevant for large menus, but less important for smaller ones).
+Also, some head units may not provide a good user experience for `both`.

 | Interaction Mode  | Description |
 | ----------------- | ----------- |